 Take the reed cage out and hold it up to the light and look in through the cage.
-If you see light between the reed pedals and the frame, then replace the reeds.
-If you do not see light, then the reeds should be ok.
+If you see light, it is not necessarily a bad thing, but the pedals may need to be replaced.
+Bikes have been known to run real well with light visible past the reed tips as long as the jetting proper for the conditions.